 Can I use split tunneling with F5 BIG-IP Edge VPN?

 Split tunneling is policy-dependent.
 Some organizations enable it for performance, others require full tunneling for security.
 Check with IT and configure accordingly.
-How to stream shadowhunters on netflix anywhere with purevpn in 2025
+Does proton vpn free actually have a japan server and what you need to know 2026

 How do I update the Edge VPN client?